 Vessel fleets can be identified by the flag flown at the stern of the ship, port of registry painted across the stern, the hull colors, and smoke stack markings.
 For instance, the stack insignia of the U.S. Army Corps of Engineers has a silver castle on a red field bounded by narrow silver bands on a black stack.
 Ninth District Coast Guard boats have orange and black stacks with the Coast Guard insignia.
 There are over 800 ships from 60 countries that visit the Great Lakes.

 Especially on Lake Michigan, there are often small craft warnings when small vessels should stay off the "Big Lake".
 The greater the wind velocity, the higher the waves.
 Wave height is directly related to the amount of energy possessed by the wave, which depends on the wind speed, length of time the wind blows over water, and the fetch or distance over deep water that the wind blows.
 Wavelength is the distance between successive waves.
 If the steepness of a wave reaches a ratio of the wavelength divided by 7 (L/7), the wave becomes unstable resulting in whitecaps.

-The W.G.
-Jackson and the D.J.
-Angus have onboard R.M.
-Young weather stations.
-There is also a weather station at the AWRI Muskegon shoreline facility.
+There is a weather station at the AWRI Muskegon shoreline facility.
 The sensor channels at the weather stations gather information about wind direction, wind speed, barometric pressure, relative humidity, temperature, and rainfall.
 Interesting comparisons can be made between conditions onshore and out in the lake.
 Real-time weather information for the Muskegon area can be found at the NOAA/GLERL website.